LAST UPDATED ON May 31, 2022 ‐ 3 Comments

 Positive word of mouth

-When customers are happy, they recommend your company to others and that kind of positive word of mouth is the best form of advertising.
+When you maintain positive customer relationships, they recommend your company to others—and word of mouth is the best form of advertising.
 When you treat people right, they become repeat customers and your biggest brand advocates.
 In fact, they’ll become invested in your success.
 Conversely, if you let them down, beware!
 Hell hath no fury like a customer scorned – especially one who decides to tweet about it so everyone knows how they feel.

-Short Term Thinking Company’s customers don’t have an ongoing, positive relationship with the company so they never speak about it to anyone else (and if they do, it’s probably to say something negative).
-The company overpromises and underdelivers leaving customers irritated and the company’s reputation damaged.
+Short Term Thinking Company’s customers don’t have an ongoing, positive relationship with the company, so they never speak about it to anyone else (and if they do, it’s probably to say something negative).
+The company doesn’t meet customer expectations leaving them irritated and the company’s reputation damaged.

-According to experts, a dissatisfied customer could tell around 13 people about a terrible service he got from your business.
+According to experts, an unhappy customer could tell around 13 people about a terrible service he got from your business.
 Therefore, you must take great care to monitor customer satisfaction to avoid having a bad reputation on the streets. (source)

 Short Term Thinking Company is constantly spending money to acquire new customers to replace ones it’s lost.